pachyderm/docs/content/latest/concepts/pipeline-concepts/job.md

 ## Definition

-A Pachyderm job is an execution of a pipeline that triggers when new data is detected in an input repository.
+A MLDM job is an execution of a pipeline that triggers when new data is detected in an input repository.

 {{% notice note %}}